grBer/larapics_live_veriosn/README.md

   <p align="center">
     *In step 7 after the execution of the symlink.php script a storage folder should be created to the same level with larapics folder.
      If storage folder is not created then comment the version 1 within the symlink.php script and uncomment the version 2 and then run it again.

+   *The project is based on a course of <a href="https://www.udemy.com/user/edomaru/">Eding Muhamad Saprudin</a> with some personal edits to the back-end
+    and some removals of front-end features.
   </p>